eSmart

 It is essential that addresses and phone numbers of parents/carers and contact people are always kept up to date.
 Notification of changes in a child’s medical, social and emotional condition is important.
 (See Enrolment Details section for an update form.)

-Accidents & Ilness
+Accidents & Illness

 If your child becomes ill or injured at school and requires treatment at home or by a doctor, a parent/carer will be contacted.
 Telephone contact numbers supplied in your child’s confidential Student Enrolment Form will be used, so we stress the importance of keeping these details up to date.
 Should an injury be serious, an ambulance will be called to attend.